alitarraf/lebdata/resources.md

 ## Others
-- A very inspiring list of visualizations from the folks at [Flowing data](https://flowingdata.com)
+- [Flowing data](https://flowingdata.com) has a very inspiring list of visualizations
-- The folks at [data visualization society](https://www.datavisualizationsociety.com/) are very helpful in improving your viz capabilities
+- [Data visualization society](https://www.datavisualizationsociety.com/) can help you improve your visualization capabilities
 - [Data to Viz](https://data-to-viz.com) have a really nice way of explaining different visual types starting from the data you have.

 # Contribute to the list